makuge/web23-exercise-2/README.md

 There one last missing puzzle piece, the buttons.
 There are two of them:
 + The `button` *Save* is going to call the JavaScript function `putMovie()`.
 You will need to look up how to use an onclick attribute.

 So much for the construction of the form.

+Finally, you will have to include `edit.js` to actually load the movie data from the server and set it to the form!

 If everything is set up correctly, the movie data should now be shown in the form :).

 **2.4** Make sure to reference the given `edit.css` file in `edit.html` to make this subtask work.